MohamedKiouaz/fps_highlights/ReadMe.md

 - `false` : not interesting frames
   - nothing happens in the game
   - every screenshot that isn't Apex Legends

+You need a minimum of 2k images in total.
+Make sure to have diverse images in your dataset:
+- different backgrounds: sky, buildings, explosions, etc.
+- different weapons: snipers, shotguns, pistols, etc.
+- different champions and their abilities
+- if you choose to include ramaining teams counter, you need to have all of them (the 19).

 ### Examples of interesting images